oma0256/django-oidc-provider/docs/sections/relyingparties.rst

 Custom view
 ===========

 If for some reason you need to create your own view to manage them, you can grab the form class that the admin makes use of.
-Located in ``oidc_provider.admin.ClientForm``.
+Located in ``oidc_provider_v2.admin.ClientForm``.

 Some built-in logic that comes with it: